fotistas/fotista/readme.md

 # Auction

-Build with Laravel PHP Framework.
+Build with Laravel PHP Framework on server side and Angular JS on client side.

-I'm planning to build auction based on Web Sockets or Server-Sent Events.
+I'm planning to use angular only for real time auction and not for whole website.

 ##Installation